Health, Wellness, and Prevention

 - Daily Symptom Screening: All faculty, staff, and students must complete the Daily Symptom Self Check via the LiveSafe app or online form each day prior to coming to campus.
 Resident students should complete the form every day.

 - Mask Requirement: As part of Phase 1, the University implemented a mask requirement for all students, faculty, staff, and approved visitors to campus.
-This requirement continues through Phase 2 and the fall 2020 semester.
+This requirement continues through Phase 2 and the spring 2021 semester.
 Additionally, as of July 25, 2020, per the Governor’s Executive Order 20-81, people in Minnesota are required to wear a face covering in all indoor businesses and public indoor spaces, unless alone.
 Workers are also required to wear a face covering when working outdoors in situations where social distancing cannot be maintained.

 - All faculty, staff, and students must wear a face covering or mask when in buildings on campus and while in common or shared spaces.